Adam Grünewald

-Before the court-martial reached its verdict, it decided to define the limits of "disciplinary authority" of camp commanders.
-"In the case the situation required it", camp commandants were authorized to carry out the punishments that "may significantly harm physical well-being."
+Before the court reached its verdict, it decided to define the limits of "disciplinary authority" of camp commanders.
+"In the case the situation required it", camp commandants were authorized to carry out punishments that "may significantly harm physical well-being."
 Under those circumstances, such punishments were legal and "can never be punished as abuse."
 However, in Grünewald's case, they said he went too far."The disciplinary measures led to the health damage that exceeded the legalized scope.
 A detention of a big number of prisoners in one cell with extraction of possibility to seat and sleep might still be seen as a measure that is necessary under certain circumstances.
-However, if the punished prisoner is not physically able to take the punishment without suffering a significant health damage then it exceeds the permitted measure."Grünewald was found guilty of 10 counts of manslaughter and sentenced to 3.5 years in prison for 10 counts of manslaughter.
+However, if the punished prisoner is not physically able to take the punishment without suffering a significant health damage then it exceeds the permitted measure."Grünewald was found guilty of 10 counts of manslaughter and sentenced to 3.5 years in prison.
 He was spared a harsher sentence on the grounds of his military service and the court accepting his claim that he "didn't wish for the death of ten women."
-The court found that his crimes "did not come in the slightest out of dishonorable motives."
+The court found that Grünewald's crimes "did not come in the slightest out of dishonorable motives."

 In March 1944, after serving nearly a month in prison, Grünewald was pardoned, but stripped of his rank and ordered to fight on the Eastern Front as a common soldier.
 He finished the war with the 3rd SS Division Totenkopf and died during a German counteroffensive in the siege of Budapest.
 His final rank was SS-Sturmbannführer.